Pasquale Romanelli: Later years

 In the meantime Pasquale also focused on his own works, creating The Genius of Italy (1853) and Italy Deluded, both exhibited in Paris in 1855, but the pre-unification mood of Italy had made them too politically sensitive to exhibit them until 1859.
 In fact the Genius of Italy arrived in Paris with its legs broken.
-The statue had been vandalized by Pasquale’s enemies and Pasquale subsequently refused to sell it at any price so it has remains in the possession of his descendants at the Galleria Romanelli to this day.
+The statue had been vandalized by Pasquale’s enemies and Pasquale subsequently refused to sell it at any price so it remains in the possession of his descendants at the Galleria Romanelli to this day.
 In 1861 Pasquale completed a sculptural group the Sons of Mrs Whyte as well as the Nymph of the Arno.

 After Italian unification in 1861, Florence briefly became the capital and commissions increased.
 Pasquale received numerous commissions from America and from England.
 He opened an art gallery on the Lungarno Acciaiuoli where completed works could be sold directly to the public.
-In 1863, he made the monument dedicated to Fossombroni at Arezzo, in 1864 the monument dedicated to Count Alessandro Masi for the Certosa of Ferrara.
+In 1863, he made the monument dedicated to Fossombroni at Arezzo, and in 1864 the monument dedicated to Count Alessandro Masi for the Certosa of Ferrara.
 In 1868 he was appointed professor of sculpture at the Academy of Fine Arts, Florence.

-Among his works were The Boy Washington, bought by Prince Amedeo of Savoy, portraits of king Vittorio Emanuele II, of Prince Albert, the consort of H.M.
-Queen Victoria.
-He also made two portraits of Bartolini on show at the Galleria Romanelli, one was made for the monument erected on Bartolini's tomb in the Church of Santa Croce.
+Among his works were The Boy Washington, bought by Prince Amedeo of Savoy, and portraits of king Vittorio Emanuele II, of Prince Albert, the consort of Queen Victoria.
+He also made two portraits of Bartolini on show at the Galleria Romanelli, one of which was made for the monument erected on Bartolini's tomb in the Church of Santa Croce.

-His «Odalisque (Sulamitide)» became legendary movie prop in Soviet movies (see :ru:Прасковья Тулупова).
+His «Odalisque (Sulamitide)» became a legendary movie prop in Soviet movies (see :ru:Прасковья Тулупова).

 Pasquale Romanelli is buried in Cimitero delle Porte Sante in Florence.
 His grave is marked with a bronze sculpture (1887) by his son, Raffaelo.